togawa28/mousestyles/doc/source/report/classification.rst

 Methodology/ Approach Description
 ---------------------------------

-1.Supervised Classification: Supervised classification algorithms (logistic regression, random forest, KNN) will be used to detect the relationship between strain of mice and behavioral features.
-If we gain good model performance, we can conclude different mouse behaviors actually indicate different genetic differences.
-K-fold cross-validation might be used to tune model parameters, and a proportion of data would be used as test data to evaluate the model performance.
-Notice that we may manually manipulate so that the both the training data and the test data cover all strains of mice.

-The step after model fitting is to assess the important behavioral features in the classification and clustering models.
-A smaller set of feature space containing only top features might be used to gain better interpretations of the model.

 **supervised learning: classification**

 For this project, we mainly focus on three classification algorithms, which are random forests, gradient boosting and support vector machines (SVM).